Culture and Politics (CULP)

 More overt exercises of power—by police, or the military, or people with formal political authority—are obvious and easy to see.
 But the relation between culture and power is often less visible.
 Culture imprints itself upon your mind and your body: it shapes the words that come out of your mouth; the way you greet others; the judgments you make about morality, religion, books and movies; the knowledge you take for granted; the way you conceptualize yourself.

 The goal of the CULP major is to make visible this power, and to understand the relation between culture, power, and knowledge.
 For only when it is visible can we understand the risks of power, and engage in a critique of power, of existing cultures, of the way power dictates behavior, social relations, creative activity.
-But this visibility also allows us to see how power makes possible any and all human action in the first place—how without cultural power, there can be no human speech; no cultural products such as art, poetry, film, literature, news, or architecture; no morality or religious practice; nor any other of the elements that define us as humans.
+But this visibility also allows us to see how power makes possible human action in the first place—how without cultural power, there can be no human speech; no cultural products such as art, poetry, film, literature, news, or architecture; no morality or religious practice; nor any other of the elements that define us as humans.

-• understand how power operates within culture to produce agents with specific identities, social relations, and ways of understanding themselves and the world;
+- Understand how power operates within culture to produce agents with specific identities, social relations, and ways of understanding themselves and the world;

-• can understand theory from a variety of different disciplines, from history, sociology and anthropology to philosophy, literature and the performing arts—and understand how power operates in each discipline;
+- Apply theory from a variety of different disciplines, from history, sociology and anthropology to philosophy, literature and the performing arts—and understand how power operates in each discipline;

-• can write clearly and persuasively, and can effectively communicate ideas orally;
+- Write clearly and persuasively, and can effectively communicate ideas orally;

-• are better producers of culture—whether through art, writing, photography, or some other medium of cultural production;
+- Create thoughtfully—whether through art, writing, photography, or some other medium of cultural production;

-• understand how culture can empower ordinary people as agents of change—for example, how the arts (such as music, literature, and video) can be used to raise awareness; and
+- Understand how culture can empower ordinary people as agents of change—for example, how the arts (such as music, literature, and video) can be used to raise awareness; and

-• are prepared for a variety of careers—whether at a bank, for the government, for an NGO, as a filmmaker, or graduate school.
+- Are prepared for a variety of careers—whether at a bank, for the government, for an NGO, as a filmmaker, or graduate school.

-Students in the Honors program will further develop these abilities, as well as their research and writing abilities, and will produce theses comparable in quality and depth to many Master’s theses.
+Note: Students in the Honors program will further develop these abilities, as well as their research and writing abilities, and will produce theses comparable in quality and depth to many Master’s theses.

 Sample Courses

 GU-Q offers a variety of courses that fulfill the requirements of the CULP major.
 CULP courses can be identified by searching CULP attributes on each semester’s schedule of classes.
+Recently offered courses include:

-• ANTH 3360: War Ethnography
+- ANTH 3360: War Ethnography

-• ARAB 3340: Arabic Drama
+- ARAB 3340: Arabic Drama

-• ENGL 4000: Capitalism and Mysticism
+- ENGL 4000: Capitalism and Mysticism

-• HIST 4607: Islamic Law and Gender
+- HIST 4607: Islamic Law and Gender

-• THEO 3020: Religion and Violence
+- THEO 3020: Religion and Violence

 Writing in the Culture and Politics Major

 Culture and Politics (CULP) is a major of articulations; it develops the understanding, discovery, and creation of connections between Culture and Politics and across disciplinary boundaries, even as it fosters the critical expression of those connections.
-Grounded, thus, in this double articulation, CULP is grounded, too, in the intensive work on writing throughout its curriculum.
-This process begins in the one course that all CULP students take, 2100, Theorizing Culture and Politics.
-Here, they will learn the fundamental elements of writing about and with the theoretical texts that form the basis of CULP, beginning with simple modes of textual and conceptual explication and ending with a more complex, synthetic cultural analysis.
+Intensive work on writing is therefore a core component of the major spread throughout the curriculum in the following sequence:

-As they progress in the major, eligible students may elect to pursue an Honors thesis, a project that gives them the opportunity to propose an original research topic engaging culture and politics, then pursue it through a survey of existing literature, the development of an appropriate methodology (qualitative or quantitative), and the construction of a rigorous critical argument.
+- As they progress in the major, eligible students may elect to pursue an Honors thesis, a project that gives them the opportunity to propose an original research topic engaging culture and politics, then pursue it through a survey of existing literature, the development of an appropriate methodology (qualitative or quantitative), and the construction of a rigorous critical argument.
 Alternately—or additionally—CULP majors may take the skills they have gained and apply them to a certificate in Arab and Regional Studies, American Studies or Media and Politics.

 Honors in the Major